Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 #### FPortUpLong - 2 bytes header

-* **RuleId**: size is 6 bits (64 possible rules, 62 available for user)
+* **RuleID**: size is 6 bits (64 possible rules, 62 available for user)
 * **Window index**: encoded on W = 2 bits.
 So 4 windows are available.

 With this set of parameters, the SCHC fragment header overhead is 2 bytes (16 bits).
 MTU is: _4 windows * 127 tiles * 3 bytes per tile = 1524 bytes_

-_Note_: Even if it is less efficient, this rule can also be used for fragemented payload size less than 382 bytes.
+_Note_: Even if it is less efficient, this rule can also be used for fragmented payload size less than 382 bytes.

 **Regular fragments**